Tuen Ma line

 The Tuen Ma line (屯馬綫) is a commuter rail / rapid transit line that forms part of the Mass Transit Railway (MTR) system in Hong Kong.
-It is 56.2 km in length, making it the longest line of the MTR network.
+It is 56.193 km in length, making it the longest line of the MTR network.
 It has a total of 27 stations, more than any other in the MTR system.
-It is indicated by ' on the MTR map.

 The Tuen Ma line is formed by a merger of two former MTR lines, the West Rail line and the Ma On Shan line via a new stretch of mostly underground railway known as the "Tai Wai to Hung Hom section" (大圍至紅磡段) of the Sha Tin to Central Link project.
 It consists of 11 km of track and six new intermediate stations.
 The Tai Wai to Kai Tak section (大圍至啟德段) opened on 14 February 2020, while the Kai Tak to Hung Hom section opened on 27 June 2021, thereby completing the line.

 During the planning and construction phase, this line was referred to as the "East West Corridor" (東西走廊).
 On 25 May 2018, the operational name "Tuen Ma line" was confirmed by the MTR Corporation, reflecting the names of Tuen Mun and Ma On Shan, Tuen Mun being the terminal of the West Rail line and Ma On Shan being the namesake of the Ma On Shan Line.
 The full journey time is about 73 minutes.